14 Data Cleaning

 14.2 Data quality criteria

 Before cleaning our data, we need to have a shared understanding for what we expect our data to look like once it is cleaned.
 Adhering to common standards for data quality allows our data to be consistently cleaned and organized within and across projects.
-There are several data quality criteria that are commonly agreed upon (DeCoster 2023; Elgabry 2019; Schmidt et al. 2021; Bochove, Alper, and Gu 2023).
+There are several data quality criteria that are commonly agreed upon (DeCoster 2023; Elgabry 2019; Schmidt et al. 2021; Towse, Ellis, and Towse 2021; Van Bochove, Alper, and Gu 2023).
 Upon cleaning your data for general data sharing, your data should meet the following criteria.

 1. Complete